3 Problems with the Commission on the Status of Women

 - CSW treats the Arab-Israeli and Palestinian conflict as a women’s rights issue, when it is actually a geopolitical and military conflict.

-- The annual CSW resolution targeting Israel complains about the “grave situation of Palestinian women” resulting from “the ongoing illegal Israeli occupation,” but then lists a number of alleged Israeli violations that affect the Palestinian population as a whole.
+- Until 2018, CSW adopted an annual resolution targeting Israel which was then voted on again by the ECOSOC plenary.
+Since 2019, the resolution has been voted on only by the ECOSOC plenary.
+The resolution complains about the “grave situation of Palestinian women” resulting from “the ongoing illegal Israeli occupation,” but then lists a number of alleged Israeli violations that affect the Palestinian population as a whole.
 Similarly, the resolution treats Israel’s security and self-defense measures as attacks on Palestinian women, when in fact these are lawful responses to Palestinian terrorism.

 - CSW’s failure to address these Palestinian violations while blaming Israel for the suffering of Palestinian women is part of larger narrative at the UN asserting there is a “clear linkage” between “the prolonged occupation and violence against women.”
 This is a complete distortion and is not based on any data.